 With EQ Bank, there’s no need to chase promotions or to constantly transfer your money with different accounts.
-You always get a good interest rate.
-Best of all, if you sign up with a referral link, you’ll get $20 for free when you fund your account with at least $100 within 30 days of activating your account.
+You always get a great interest rate.

 EQ Bank Savings Plus Account Features